ssebs/ssebs-www/README.md

 ## TODO:
 - [WIP] Design Layout
-  - [ ] Basic layout
+  - [x] Basic layout
   - [ ] Call to Action
   - [ ] Home contents
-- [ ] Make ssebs hugo theme instead of using prebuilt
+- [WIP] Make ssebs hugo theme instead of using prebuilt
   - So I learn how to use hugo instead of fighting it
 - [ ] tailwind-css + prebuilt components!
   - Responsive!